QE2 - Properly Crossing The Atlantic

 At least they had found the muster station, some were still playing hunt the cabin.

-And as a minor comfort the muster station for all cabins around 3113 was the pub.
+And as a minor comfort the muster station for all cabins around 3113 was the on-board pub.

 It only took a couple of minutes to de-robe the orange lifesaver and return it to my room then hare up to the observation platform.
 I got a front row view.
 Don't be impressed, I only had to beat a few pensioners.
 Some didn't reach the front until we were in the Gulf of Maine.